Housing & Houselessness

 Community Partner: Homeward Bound

-Homeward Bound is a nonprofit agency working that ends houselessness by moving people into permanent housing and providing the support that they need to stay there.
+Homeward Bound is a nonprofit agency that ends houselessness by moving people into permanent housing and providing the support that they need to stay there.
 Homeward Bound began in 1988 as Hospitality House.
 In 2006, Hospitality House became Homeward Bound of WNC, and shifted its focus from managing houselessness with shelter to ending houselessness with permanent housing, utilizing the best practice model of Housing First.

 Food plate